Giesch/todo-snap/README.md

 4. Use coercers in the router
    The validation for uuids is currently duplicated.
 It looks like reitit and malli have a nice solution for this.

+5. Exposed db details
+   The op in the event doesn't match the operations that are exposed to the client.
+A client's delete is a db update, and a db delete is unavailable to the client.
+That's confusing at best, and could lead to incorrect assumptions down the line.
+It should be changed to match the operations the client can do.

 ---

 # Generated Duct README